-The European Union's (EU) GDPR comes into force on May 25, 2018 and is aimed at giving a greater data protection in the member countries of the EU, currently 28 countries, including the United Kingdom.
+The European Union's (EU) GDPR came into force on May 25, 2018 and is aimed at giving a greater data protection in the member countries of the EU, currently 28 countries, including the United Kingdom.
 This affects a population in these countries of 508 million people.
-It is a major change that will affect almost all countries in the world because the GDPR will extend the EU data protection law to all foreign companies processing data of EU residents.
+It is a major change that has affected almost all countries in the world because the GDPR will extend the EU data protection law to all foreign companies processing data of EU residents.

-When the EU GDPR comes into operation all organizations that process the personally identifiable information of EU residents will be required to abide by a number of requirements set out in the GDPR regulations.
+When the EU GDPR came into operation all organizations that process the personally identifiable information of EU residents are required to abide by a number of requirements set out in the GDPR regulations.
 This also applies to foreign entities that control or process the data relating to EU residents.
-There are exemptions set out in the regulation e.g. requirements for law enforcement.
+There are exemptions set out in the regulation:

 Image Credit: informationsecuritybuzz.com

 1. Organizations found in breach of the Regulation can be fined up to Euros 20 million or four percent of global annual turnover - whichever is the greatest.
-It is clear that the cost on non compliance will far exceed the cost of ensuring an organization complies with the regulation.
-Taking advantage of the phasing in period is critical so that an organization's products, policies and procedures comply by implementation date of May 25, 2018.
+The cost cost on non compliance far exceeds the cost of ensuring an organization complies with the regulation.

-3. It should be noted that this is a regulation of the EU and does not require enabling legislation to be passed by member governments of the EU.
-The implementation date is clear and the mistake should not be made of waiting for a member country's enabling legislation.
-Full advantage needs to be taken of the lead in time to complete the required training and implementation processes.
-IT Governance can help you starting with information by clicking on the link below:
+3. It should be noted that this was a regulation of the EU and did not require enabling legislation to be passed by member governments of the EU.
+IT Governance can help you with updated information by clicking on the link below:

 5. The regulation provides for the harmonization of data protecting legislation throughout the EU which makes it simpler for non-European companies to comply with the regulation as they do not have to deal varying laws or regulations in different countries.

-8. Developing an action plan for the implementation of training courses, documentation tool kits, data audits and consultancy options within the phase in period, including:
+8. Development an ongoing action plan for the implementation of training courses, documentation tool kits, data audits and consultancy options within the phase in period, including: